Rafie97/Rafie97/README.md

 # Rafael Josh

 Hi, I'm an Austin based developer and engineer.
 I'm a recent Physics BS graduate from the University of Texas at Dallas.
-Currently working for Farm Generations Coop

 ## Skills and Experience
 * 📱 React Native